beatrizsaldana/diseaseBurden_shared/README.md

 ##### Script Used
 - chrPos_perIndividual_homozygous.pl
 ##### Description
 This script outputs a list of variants chr:pos that each individual has present in their genome in homozygous form.
+Used for making subsets in the past, this script is no longer used, but I have kept it incase we need this information.

-#### SNP frequency per population
+#### SNP Frequency per Population
 ##### Scripts Used
 - snpFrequency_singlePop.pl
+- getIntersect.pl
 - snpFrequency_joinAll.pl
 ##### Description
-The scripts counts the number of individuals per populaiton that have the disease-causing allele of the variant present in their genome in homozygous form.
+The snpFrequency_singlePop.pl scripts counts the number of individuals per populaiton that have the disease-causing allele of the variant present in their genome in homozygous form.
 The sum is calculated in the following way:
 - Homozygous present: 1|1 --> +1
 The scripts outputs all variants present in both the VCF files and the HGMD, one variant per row, and next to the variant information is sum of the frequency of each variant per population.
+##### Notes
+This used to be a single script.
+But since we are using data from the 1KGP and SGDP we wanted to avoid accidentally counting extra variants for the different populations.

-### 3. Ontology
+### 4. Ontology

 #### Ontology Curation
 An ontology was created by classifying the traits/diseases in the HGMD into hierarchical categories, by hand.
 No script, sorry.